iximiuz/awesome-container-tinkering/RUNTIMES.md

 <a href="https://github.com/systemd/systemd/blob/main/src/nspawn/nspawn.c">systemd-nspawn</a> - "Like the chroot command, but it is a chroot on steroids."
 May be used to run a command or OS in a light-weight namespace container.

-## Container-runtime shims

-A piece of software that sits in between a low-level container runtime and a higher-level container runtime.

-### conmon

-<a href="https://github.com/containers/conmon">conmon</a> - "An OCI container runtime monitor."

-### conmon-rs

-<a href="https://github.com/containers/conmon-rs">conmon-rs</a> - conmon, but in Rust.

-### containerd-runtime-shim

-<a href="https://github.com/containerd/containerd/blob/main/runtime/v2/README.md">containerd-runtime-shim</a> - "A first class shim API [and a few implementations] for runtime authors to integrate with containerd."

-### 🎓 shimmy

-<a href="https://github.com/iximiuz/shimmy">shimmy</a> - a toy container runtime shim written for educational purposes.
-Part of the **conman** project.

 ## Mid-level container runtimes

 ### ⭐ containerd